Charlie9009/CI_PP2_UPM/README.md

 ## Project goals

-* The goal of this project is to challenge my own knowledge to make a fun and challenging game for users.
+* The goal of this project is to challenge my own knowledge and to learn new things to make a fun and challenging game for users.

 ## User experience

 ### Target audience

-The site is targeted towards everyone who wants to challenge their themselves.
+The site is targeted towards everyone who wants to challenge themselves.

 ### User stories